ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 REDUCATE-

 **Image Description:**
-The image contains the word "REDUCATE" written in uppercase letters on a white background.
-The letter "R" is in greenish-yellow color, while the rest of the letters are in dark blue.
-There is also an underscore character "_" at the end of the word.
+The image shows the word "REDUCATE_" written in uppercase letters.
+The letter "R" is in a green color, while the other letters are in dark blue or black.
+There is an underscore character "_" at the end of the word.
+The background is white.
 ```
 ![Image 1](page8_img1.png)